-In May 2020, the Company entered into the K2 Loan and Security Agreement in the amount of \$45.0 million.
-The K2 Loan and Security Agreement was drawable in three tranches and to date the Company has drawn down \$35.0 million with the remaining tranche of \$10.0 million having lapsed as of December 31, 2021.
-Pursuant to the terms of the K2 Loan and Security Agreement, the principal accrues interest at an annual rate equal to the greater of 8.45% or the sum of the Prime Rate plus 5.2%.
-In April 2022, the K2 Loan and Security Agreement was amended in exchange for a \$0.3 million amendment fee so that (i) payments will be interest only until the loan's maturity date of June 1, 2024, and (ii) the Financial Covenant will apply for the entire term of the K2 Loan and Security Agreement.
+In May 2020, the Company entered into a Loan and Security Agreement with K2 Health Ventures LLC (the "K2 Loan and Security Agreement") in the amount of \$45.0 million.
+The K2 Loan and Security Agreement was drawable in three tranches and the Company had drawn down \$35.0 million with the remaining tranche of \$10.0 million having lapsed as of December 31, 2021.
+Pursuant to the terms of the K2 Loan and Security Agreement, the principal accrued interest at an annual rate equal to the greater of 8.45% or the sum of the Prime Rate plus 5.2%.
+In April 2022, the K2 Loan and Security Agreement was amended in exchange for a \$0.3 million amendment fee so that (i) payments would be interest only until the loan's maturity date of June 1, 2024, and (ii) the Financial Covenant would apply for the entire term of the K2 Loan and Security Agreement.
 This amendment resulted in a debt modification with the \$0.3 million amendment fee recorded as a debt discount.